 - Won motion for summary judgment in putative class action concerning alleged violation of UCC and consumer protection laws governing repossession notices.

-- Won summary judgment for TD Bank in the Superior Court of New Jersey, in an action in which plaintiff alleged multimillion-dollar claims for breach of contract, implied covenant, and promissory estoppel over TD Bank's termination of a commercial lease, where Court found both factual and legal bases warranted dismissal with prejudice of all claims.
+Won summary judgment for a major bank in the Superior Court of New Jersey, in an action in which plaintiff alleged multimillion-dollar claims for breach of contract, implied covenant, and promissory estoppel over the bank's termination of a commercial lease, where Court found both factual and legal bases warranted dismissal with prejudice of all claims.

 - Seconded at one of ten largest nationally chartered banks, managing extensive portfolio of retail bank and credit card litigation.